 Hmong American Peace Academy wishes to assume more responsibility for the educational process by creating a school culture that will be reality based with relationship building and rigorous academic study embedded in the culture of the school.
 The work environment will include rigorous and critical thinking resulting in principled decision-making.
 Respect and responsibility will be modeled by all.
 The community wishes to ensure and foster the studies of rigorous academics, Hmong culture, and character development to promote peace and harmony with all people.
-At the high school level, real work experiences will be sought in the student's field of study that will give the student opportunity to see the academic knowledge he or she is gaining being purposefully used in society.
 Community partnerships will support HAPA's mission, vision, and values.